-The hormonal IUD can be inserted at any time of the month, but it's best during your period when the cervix is more open and you are unlikely to be pregnant.
+The hormonal IUD can be inserted at any time of the month, but it's best during your period when the cervix is more open and as long as a provider can be certain you are not pregnant.

 You can have sex again as soon as everything feels normal after the placement.
 This may take a few days given cramping and some bleeding.